Better protect your financial identity using just your time 1, 2, 3

-Any application without a thumb print should be considered fraudulent.
+Any application or product submitted requiring a signature without a thumbprint should be considered fraudulent.

-I will inform you in writing, signed and thumb-printed, of any changes to this Notice of Correction.
+I will inform you in writing, signed and Thumbprinted of any changes or cancellation to this Notice Of Correction

 Keeping your identity safe